dmitrygunyashov/cryptopay-api/README.md

 ### Payment callbacks

-When a payment is received for an invoice the backend will perform an HTTP POST to the URL given as `callback_url`.
-The content-type for the request will be `application/json`.
+When Cryptopay gets the payment, the backend will perform an HTTPS POST to the URL given as `callback_url`.
+The Content-Type for the request will be `application/json`.

 The parameters sent are the same as the ones returned by a [view invoice](#view-an-invoice-a) with an extra `validation_hash` parameter.